 Let me add True Function, False Function result to the table report

-Power BI DAX IFERROR Function
+DAX IFERROR Function

-The Power BI DAX IFERROR function is very useful to handle the arithmetic overflow or any other errors.
+The Power BI DAX IFERROR function is very useful to handle arithmetic overflow or any other errors.
 It simply performs the calculation and returns the result, if there is an error, then it returns the value inside the second argument.

 IFERROR(Calculation, Value_If_Error_Occurs)